Sonosfera

 These figures come from PPL PRS's published tariff structures.
 The exact amount depends on room capacity and class type.
 You can get a quote at pplprs.co.uk.

-Sonosfera costs £19.99/month (£239.88/year) and includes all commercial licensing — no PPL, no PRS, no Exercise Tariff.
+Sonosfera costs /month (£203.88/year) and includes licensing for playback of the Sonosfera catalogue in supported commercial settings.
 For a studio paying £400+/year on TheMusicLicence alone, the maths is straightforward.
 See what Sonosfera costs.

 Key takeaway: The Exercise Tariff is not a flat fee.
 The more classes you run, the more it costs — which is exactly the opposite of how royalty-free platforms work.